Formation of extremal Reissner-Nordstr\"om black holes: insights from numerics: Numerical Implementation

 Unfortunately, Broyden's method is not stable, and is not guaranteed to converge.
 Indeed, we find that unless the initial guess is quite close to a solution, then the method tends to fail.
 This is especially true in higher-dimensional spaces, i.e.~the higher the regularity class $C^k$ we are seeking a solution for, the more difficult it is to obtain said solution.
 It has sometimes been useful to scan over $\hat{\alpha}\in S^{2k}$, determine the value of $\beta$ such that $Q(1)=\q M$ with $\alpha=\beta\hat{\alpha}$, and sort by ascending order of the quantity $|(\partial_U\Phi,\dots,\partial_U^k\Phi)|$ to attempt to localise a solution to some subset of $S^{2k}$.
 Choosing an array of initial guesses in that subset and running Broyden's method would sometimes yield a solution.

 Once a solution is found (candidate or valid) for some values of the parameters $(\q,\e M,\m/\e,\Lambda M^2)$, it is relatively easy to obtain solutions for nearby choices of parameters.
 This allows us to straightforwardly trace how the solution behaves as a function of these parameters.
+Our numerical data are available at \cite{data}.